-An applicant is considered for admission on probation if s/he meets the following minimum admission requirements:
+Applicants are considered for admission on probation if they meet the following minimum admission requirements:

-- An undergraduate average of at least 3.0 (or standardized equivalent from other institutions of higher learning) in the major field of study and a cumulative average of at least 3.0 (or standardized equivalent) for all work done at the undergraduate level leading to a bachelor's degree or its equivalent from AUB or other recognized institutions of higher learning are required.
-In the Maroun Semaan Faculty of Engineering and Architecture and the Interfaculty Graduate Environmental Sciences Program (IGESP), an average of 3.0 is required for the last two years of study or its equivalent at AUB or other universities as determined by the faculty. - The requirements for application and the governing regulations for admission recommendations as presented under "regular admission" remain the same in this case.
+- > An undergraduate GPA of at least 3.0 (or standardized equivalent from other institutions of higher learning) in the major field of study and a cumulative GPA of at least 3.0 (or standardized equivalent) for all work done at the undergraduate level leading to a bachelor's degree or its equivalent from AUB or other recognized institutions of higher learning are required.
+In the Maroun Semaan Faculty of Engineering and Architecture and the Interfaculty Graduate Environmental Sciences Program (IGESP), a GPA of 3.0 is required for the last two years of study or its equivalent at AUB or other universities as determined by the faculty/school. - > The requirements for application and the governing regulations for admission recommendations as presented under "regular admission" remain the same in this case.

-In addition, an applicant who does not meet the above minimum requirements but appears to have reasonable potential for success as a graduate student as manifested by appropriate practical experience or a high score on a relevant standardized exam such as GRE or GMAT, may be admitted on probation.
+In addition, applicants who do not meet the above minimum requirements but appear to have reasonable potential for success as graduate students as manifested by appropriate practical experience or a high score on a relevant standardized exam such as GRE or GMAT, may be admitted on probation.

-A student admitted on probation must complete ten (10) credits of graduate level courses during the first two terms of graduate studies, pass all courses, and attain a minimum cumulative average of 3.3 in order to achieve the status of "regular" student.
-If the student fails to meet any of these conditions, s/he will be dropped from the program.
+Students admitted on probation must complete at least 9 credits of graduate level courses during the first two terms of graduate studies, pass all courses, and attain a minimum cumulative GPA of 3.3 in order to achieve the status of "regular" student.
+If students fail to meet any of these conditions, they will be dropped from the program.
 Students admitted on probation are not considered for financial assistantship until they achieve the status of "regular" student.